Do qubits dream of entangled sheep? Quantum measurement without classical output: Abstract

 \section{Abstract}

 Quantum mechanics is usually formulated with an implicit assumption that agents who can observe and interact with the world are external to it and have a classical memory.
-Quantum measurement theory has consequently been formally defined with such external agents in mind, and its predictions match our classical experience.
-There is however no accepted way to define the quantum-classical cut and (if quantum theory is universal) no a priori reason to rule out fully quantum agents with coherent quantum memories.
-In this work we extend the definition of measurement to account for observers with quantum memories who need not experience the world in the way we do.
-We define measurements without probabilities, and show that information gain and uncertainty can still be quantified in a meaningful way.
-The results demonstrate how quantum agents observe the world in a way that cannot be accounted for in the usual language of observables and POVMs.
-This approach to measurements could lead to a new understanding of quantum theory in general and to new results in the context of quantum networks.
+However, there is no accepted way to define the quantum-classical cut and no \emph{a priori} reason to rule out fully quantum agents with coherent quantum memories.
+In this work, we introduce an entirely quantum notion of measurement, called a \emph{\quesurement{}}, to account for quantum agents that experience the world through quantum \sensors{}. \Quesurements{} eschew probabilities and instead describe a deterministic flow of quantum information.
+We quantify the information gain and disturbance of a \quesurement{} using concepts from quantum information theory and find that \quesurements{} always disturb at least as much as they inform.
+Viewing measurements as \quesurements{} could lead to a new understanding of quantum theory in general and to new results in the context of quantum networks.